CC&R Basics

 When Covenants Are Used

-Neighborhoods with properly drafted and enforced covenants have shown to retain property value better than those with poorly enforced restrictions.
-Neighborhoods that follow these bylaws tend to be safer, look better, and maintain better relationships with local governments.
-They also better retain or increase the investments that homeowners have made in their properties.
+Neighborhoods with properly drafted and enforced covenants have been shown to retain property value better than those with poorly enforced restrictions.
+Neighborhoods that follow these bylaws tend to:

 Covenants vs. Zoning Laws

-Covenants differ from zoning ordinances in the following ways
+Covenants differ from zoning ordinances in the following ways:

-- Covenants are agreements between private parties rather than between a governmental entity and a homeowner.
-Thus, a homeowners association or a single homeowner can enforce a covenant against another homeowner, rather than a city or county enforcing a zoning ordinance against a private citizen.
+- A homeowners association or a single homeowner can enforce a covenant against another homeowner.
+A city or county enforces a zoning ordinance against a private citizen.

-What Are "CC&Rs"?
+What Are CC&Rs?

-Covenants are often referred to as "covenants, conditions, and restrictions" or CC&Rs, a term commonly found in real estate documents.
-Most covenants involve some kind of condition or restriction placed upon the buyer, and therefore the collective term "CC&Rs" has been more widely used in recent years.
-This is done to indicate the existence or future existence of limitations associated with the use of the land.
+Covenants are often referred to as covenants, conditions, and restrictions, or CC&Rs.
+This is a term commonly found in real estate documents.
+Most covenants involve some kind of condition or restriction placed upon the buyer.

 Advice for Home Buyers

-Many home buyers are so charmed by the appearance of a house for sale that they fail to take the time to read the CC&Rs that comes with the property.
-They are so pleased with a nice kitchen or a fenced-in back yard that they sign a purchase agreement without realizing that existing CC&Rs may prevent them from keeping their boat or truck on the property or erecting a basketball hoop in the driveway.
-If you are using a real estate agent, be sure to request copies of any documents associated with the use or restrictions of the land you intend to purchase.
+Home buyers may be charmed by the appearance of a house for sale, but they might fail to take the time to read the CC&Rs that come with the property.
+They are so pleased with a nice kitchen or a fenced-in backyard that they sign a purchase agreement quickly.
+They make this decision without realizing that existing CC&Rs may prevent them from:

-Often, title companies will not have copies of the CC&Rs affecting the property until the day of closing, and they are often overlooked at that point.
-The title insurance company may require additional endorsements, at an extra cost, to your tile insurance policy.
-However, you should note that CC&Rs are binding upon the buyer, whether or not they have been reviewed, read, or understood.
-The general rule of "constructive notice" applies in these cases.
-Thus, you should always review all the CC&Rs (and zoning laws) affecting the property before signing a real estate contract.
+You should note that CC&Rs are binding upon the buyer, whether or not they have been reviewed, read, or understood.
+The general rule of constructive notice applies in these cases.
+Thus, you should always review all the CC&Rs and zoning laws affecting the property before signing a real estate contract.

 Cut Through the CC&R Confusion: Consider Working With a Lawyer